Tamirat-Y/SQL_DATA_ANALYSIS_PROJECT/README.md

 # INTRODUCTION

-📊 Dive into the data job market!
-Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.
+ This project explores  top-paying jobs,  high-demand skills, and skills where high demand meets high salary in my own role, data analytics.

+    - The dataset used for this project is available at: [DataSet](https://drive.google.com/file/d/1gII1ohDmnw08Dvkw4triB7JoFBSL87wC/view?usp=drive_link)

-🔍 SQL queries?
-Check them out here: [projects folder](/PROJECTS/)
+    - The developed SQL queries are available at:  [projects folder](/PROJECTS/)

 # background

-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
+Driven by an interest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
+The result of this project is critical to those who are jobseekers or for anyone interested about the jobs and skills in data analytics roles.

-Data hails from my SQL Course.
-It's packed with insights on job titles, salaries, locations, and essential skills.

 ### The questions I wanted to answer through my SQL queries were:
-What are the top-paying data analyst jobs?
+- What are the top-paying data analyst jobs?
-What skills are required for these top-paying jobs?
+- What skills are required for these top-paying jobs?
-What skills are most in demand for data analysts?
+- What skills are most in demand for data analysts?
-Which skills are associated with higher salaries?
+- Which skills are associated with higher salaries?
-What are the most optimal skills to learn?
+- What are the most optimal skills to learn?

 # Tools I used